-For suspected finds anywhere else in New Zealand (apart from Lyttelton and the Waitemata) please call MPI on 0800 80 99 66.
+For suspected finds anywhere else in New Zealand (apart from Lyttelton, the wider Waitemata and Whangarei harbours) please call MPI on 0800 80 99 66.

 Photo: G. Read, NIWA

-The Mediterranean fanworm is a marine animal that is typically found in estuaries or sheltered sites, found at depths of anywhere between one to 30 metres.
+The Mediterranean fanworm is a marine animal that is typically found in harbours and estuaries, living in depths of anywhere between one to 30 metres.

-Mediterranean fanworms grow up to 40 cm tall.
+Mediterranean fanworms can grow to over 40 cm high.
 The fans are white, banded with brown and orange, and the central stem is orange.

 This particular fanworm looks different to New Zealand native fanworms in that it is larger and it has the single fan.
 Fanworms with two spiral fans are NOT this pest.

-The Mediterranean fanworm (Sabella spallanzanii) can form dense groups that could affect native species by competing for food and space.
-Recent studies have indicated some impact on the establishment of new generations of some species, and on nutrient flow.
+The Mediterranean fanworm (Sabella spallanzanii) forms dense colonies that could affect native species by competing for food and space.
+Recent studies have indicated impacts on the establishment of new generations of some species, and on nutrient flow.

-The presence of dense mats of this species could also have an impact on the aesthetics of an area for diving, potentially impacting on dive tourism activities.
+The presence of dense colonies of this species could also change the underwater scenery of an area, potentially impacting on dive tourism activities.

-MPI programme to eliminate Mediterranean fanworm in Lyttelton Port and Waitemata Harbour, Auckland, 2008 and 2009
+Initial MPI efforts to eliminate Mediterranean fanworm in Lyttelton Port and Waitemata Harbour, Auckland, 2008 and 2009

-When this fanworm species (Sabella spallanzanii) was detected in Lyttelton Port in May 2008, MAFBNZ (now MPI) embarked on a $3.6 million five-year local programme to attempt local elimination of the pest.
+When this fanworm species (Sabella spallanzanii) was first detected in New Zealand (in Lyttelton Port) in May 2008, MAFBNZ (now MPI) embarked on a $3.5 million, five-year local programme to attempt elimination of the pest.

-The elimination work programme involved ongoing control of the fanworm by diver search and removal and regular monitoring to detect any hidden populations.
-A communications programme was also undertaken to encourage the owners of moored vessels to keep their boat hulls clean to avoid spreading the pest.
+The elimination work involved control of the fanworm by diver search and removal and regular monitoring to detect any hidden populations.
+An educational awareness programme was also undertaken to encourage the owners of moored vessels to keep their boat hulls clean to avoid spreading the pest.

 In 2009 the elimination programme was extended to treat what was thought to be a small population of the fanworm in Auckland's Viaduct Basin.
-In January 2010, the worm was, however, found in large numbers throughout the wider Waitemata Harbour.
-Consequently in June 2010 a decision was made to cease the elimination programme as, given the wide spread of the population, it was no longer considered feasible to eliminate the fanworm from New Zealand.
+In January 2010, the fanworm was, however, found in large numbers on structures and vessels in the upper Waitemata Harbour.
+Consequently in June 2010 a decision was made to cease the elimination programme as it was no longer feasible to attempt eradication of the fanworm from New Zealand.

 Click image to view the advertisement in PDF format.